KDLPro/Redv2.0/README.md

 - New areas
 - Physical/Special Split
 - New moves and deleted redundant moves
+- Modified gender formula to have female Pokémon have good stats
 - New items and upgraded existing ones
 - Better battle AI
 - Tougher battles